Baton Rouge, Louisiana: Airport

 The Baton Rouge Metropolitan Airport, located in the North Baton Rouge community of Scotlandville, is situated just 10 minutes north of downtown and nearby Baker.
 The airport serves as a vital transportation hub, connecting the area with the four major airline hubs that serve the southern United States.
 Commercial carriers include American Eagle, United Airlines, and Delta Air Lines.
-Nonstop service is available to Atlanta, Dallas/Fort Worth, Houston, and Charlotte.
+Nonstop service is available to Washington, D.C.; Atlanta, Dallas/Fort Worth, Houston, and Charlotte.

 Rail

-Three major rail lines, Kansas City Southern, Union Pacific, and Canadian National provide railroad freight service to Baton Rouge.
+Three major railroads, Canadian Pacific Kansas City, Union Pacific, and Canadian National provide railroad freight service to Baton Rouge.

 The Yazoo and Mississippi Valley station had passenger service until the mid-1960s.
 The Kansas City Southern depot hosted the Southern Belle, the final train to serve the city, until 1969.
 Since 2006, Baton Rouge and New Orleans leaders as well as the state government have been pushing to secure funding for a new high-speed rail passenger line between downtown Baton Rouge and downtown New Orleans, with several stops in between.
+A new New Orleans–Baton Rouge passenger rail service was included as part of the "Amtrak Connects US" expansion vision.